coinbase/coinbase-commerce-gravity-forms/README.md

 2. You'll also need a Coinbase Commerce account.
 To signup visit https://commerce.coinbase.com/

+3. Download zip archive from [releases page](https://github.com/coinbase/coinbase-commerce-gravity-forms/releases) and unzip or clone plugin and run `composer install` inside clonned folder

-3. Upload the plugin to your WordPress site /wp-content/plugins folder.
+4. Upload the plugin folder gf-coinbase-commerce to your WordPress site /wp-content/plugins folder.

-4. Visit the **Plugins** menu in your WordPress dashboard, find `Coinbase Commerce Payments For Gravity Forms` in your plugin list, and click the Activate link.
+5. Visit the **Plugins** menu in your WordPress dashboard, find `Coinbase Commerce Payments For Gravity Forms` in your plugin list, and click the Activate link.

-5. Visit the **Forms->Settings** menu, select the Coinbase Commerce Tab, and add your API Key, Shared Secret Key from Coinbase Commerce Dashboard (https://commerce.coinbase.com/dashboard/settings).
+6. Visit the **Forms->Settings** menu, select the Coinbase Commerce Tab, and add your API Key, Shared Secret Key from Coinbase Commerce Dashboard (https://commerce.coinbase.com/dashboard/settings).

-6. Copy Webhook Notification Url from Coinbase Commerce Tab to Settings/Webhook subscription https://commerce.coinbase.com/dashboard/settings
+7. Copy Webhook Notification Url from Coinbase Commerce Tab to Settings/Webhook subscription https://commerce.coinbase.com/dashboard/settings

-7. Create new Gravity form and add Coinbase Commerce Feed.
+8. Create new Gravity form and add Coinbase Commerce Feed.

 ### Frequently Asked Questions